Flutter SDK

 Controlling when ads load

-You can fine-tune ad frequency by controlling when newmessages
+You can fine-tune ad frequency by controlling when new messages are passed to theAdsProvider.

-.
-This allows you to adjust the ratio of ads to messages dynamically.
+This lets you dynamically adjust the ratio of ads to chat messages.

 Handling no-fill events